uswds/uswds/CONTRIBUTING.md

 (Or, if you don't want to install Gulp globally, you can run `$(npm bin)/gulp` instead of `gulp`.)

+Note that running the tests also requires an installation of Chrome v59 or higher (v60 if you're on Windows).

 ### Building

 To build the `uswds` package in preparation for releases, run: